• Skip to primary navigation

 5. Slowly incorporate all the ingredients together, making sure that essential oil is thoroughly mixed in.

 I know lots of people that prefer liquid laundry soap.
 I use to be one of them.
 On occasion I still do.
-So heres a variation for liquid laundry soap as promised.
-I don't talk about this in the video below, but I thought I'd post the directions for it.
+So here’s a variation for liquid laundry soap as promised.

 2. Shred 1 castile soap bar with the cheese grater.
 Melt soap shreds in 1 cup of water over medium heat.
 Stir often.